codeoz-com/codeoz-code-convention/singletons.md

 ## Normally Included

-The following template is for singletons for which the source code file will always be included in the project.
+The following <span style="text-decoration: underline;">template</span> is for singletons for which the source code file will always be included in the project.
 To get the singleton instance, use following code(assuming source file has been included):
 ```php
 myobj = Myclass:instance();
 ```